 - Focal Length: 24mm

 I really liked the sharp reflection I was getting in the water.
-I focused on that reflection in figure 20, which ended up being a personal favorite from this series.
+I focused on that reflection in the example below, which ended up being a personal favorite from this series.

 Evolving the Concept